California Association of Local Behavioral Health Boards & Commissions

 Listening Sessions

-Listening Sessions are a tool most appropriate for agency staff or for ad hoc committees.
+Listening Sessions are a tool most appropriately facilitated by agency staff or ad hoc committees.

 Recommended Components PDF Word